konstasn/Optimization/README.md

 ## How to Run

-Navigate to the corresponding directory and run the MATLAB scripts:
+Navigate to the corresponding directory and run the MATLAB scripts.
-- **Project 1:** Run `task1.m` for the Bisection method, `task2.m` for the Golden Section method, and other corresponding scripts for each method.
-- **Project 2:** Run `Task2.m` to execute the derivative-based methods.
-- **Project 3:** Run `Project3.m` to execute the Projected Steepest Descent method.